GSA/search-gov-website/_get-started/account.md

     - /manual/account.html
 ---

 Welcome!
-We are glad you are considering using Search.gov &mdash; a search engine built by government, for government.
+We are glad you are considering using Search.gov &mdash; the search engine built by government, for government.

 You can use Search.gov to power the search results on your federal website at cost.
-The first thing you need to do to use Search.gov is to create an account.
+To use Search.gov, the first thing you need to do is to create an account.

 ## Create an account